smalldatalab/omh-admin-dashboard/README.md

          document.getElementById("eventButton").click();
      }
 ```
-A #eventButton div in the `views/_calendar_view.html.haml` is a Bootstrap modal that will get triggered when a date is selected on the calendar.
+A `#eventButton` div in the `views/_calendar_view.html.haml` is a Bootstrap modal that gets triggered when a day is selected on the calendar.

 ```HTML
 <button id="eventButton" type="button" class="btn btn-info btn-lg" data-toggle="modal" data-target="#annotationInput" style="display: none;">Open Modal</button>